 One of the most important aspects of creating a customer persona is having the right information so you can make informed decisions.
 Pipedrive lets you keep track of leads, customers, and deals, and also generates insights you can use to define your customer personas.
 Pricing begins at $12.50 per user, per month.
 Sign up for your free trial today.

 What Is a Customer Persona?

 Customer personas are a representation of your ideal, or target, customer.
 More than just a profile, a customer persona brings that ideal customer to life through a narrative description of their background, demographics, pain points, and ways you can address those pain points.
-It is used to guide your marketing efforts and help you make decisions about qualifying and engaging with prospects and leads.
+It is used to guide your lead generation and marketing efforts and help you make decisions about qualifying and engaging with prospects.

 Free Customer Persona Template